blendbyte/CoyoteCert/README.md

 ### onRenewed

-Fires only when an existing certificate is replaced (i.e. storage already held a cert before the new one was issued).
+Fires only when an existing certificate is replaced (storage already held a cert before the new one was issued).
 Fires after `onIssued` callbacks.

 ```php
 CoyoteCert::with(new LetsEncrypt())